International Transport Workers' Federation: History

 The ITF set up an Arab world and Iran network to deal with, amongst other matters, what it described as the "cancer" of abandonment of ships.
 Following the 2013 abandonment of MV Rhosus in Beirut, Lebanon, the unloading and storing for years of its explosive cargo, and the ensuing catastrophic explosion on 4 August 2020, the network coordinator said "The flood of calls to ITF in the Arab region has never stopped.
 Since we created the network and seafarers [became] aware of us, the numbers of calls are going up and up".

+In September 2023, Russian authorities designated the Federation as an "undesirable" organisation.

 Affiliates

 In January 2020, the following unions were affiliated to the ITF: